People fear what they don’t know so use these 5 ways to help kids understand disabilities.

 The displays are simple, and everyday items facilitate the experiences.
 Try these five activities to help kids better understand disabilities.

-- Walk in My Shoes — To understand what it feels like to have physical impairments, ask participants to tie shoelaces on a pair of boots while wearing large gloves.
+To understand what it feels like to have physical impairments, ask participants to tie shoelaces on a pair of boots while wearing large gloves.
 Or, ask them to make a sandwich with one hand tied behind their back.
 Children with cerebral palsy, birth defects, or amputations are skilled at adapting to the world around them.

-- Pour It On — To understand visual impairments, blindfold participants and have them pour six ounces of water into a cup with the help of a measuring stick.
+To understand visual impairments, blindfold participants and have them pour six ounces of water into a cup with the help of a measuring stick.
 It’s always appropriate to ask a blind person if he or she needs help, but many can do things by themselves.

 As Paul said in 2 Corinthians 12:9, God’s power shows up best in weakness.
 When families affected by disability thrive at church, we see God at work.
 In other words, we’re more aware of God when we’re aware of others’ needs.